 As of March 24, Trump’s odds of leaving office before his first term are 10/11.

-The odds are part of a group of “Donald Trump Specials” offered by Ladbrokes, a UK betting house (Vegas doesn’t let you bet on anything but sports).
+The odds are part of a group of “Donald Trump Specials” offered by Ladbrokes, a UK betting house.
+(Vegas doesn’t let you bet on anything but sports.)
 It includes bets that he won’t be re-elected in 2020 and that he’ll visit Russia by the end of the year.
-Now, gambling odds aren’t exactly reliable predictive science — they’re pretty far from it in a lot of cases — but after a tumultuous first few weeks where odds went from being even to likely, the odds of Trump’s impeachment have dropped.
-Ladbrokes has gotten serious action on Trump’s odds, and in a Ladbrokes post on the change, Jessica Bridge, spokesperson for Ladbrokes said:
+Now, gambling odds aren’t exactly reliable predictive science — they’re pretty far from it in a lot of cases — but after a tumultuous first few weeks of his presidency when odds went from being even to likely, the odds of Trump’s impeachment have since been fluctuating.
+Ladbrokes has gotten serious action on Trump’s odds, and in a Ladbrokes post on the change, Jessica Bridge, a spokesperson for Ladbrokes, said:

 “The money is showing no signs of slowing down and we’ve been forced to cut Trump’s impeachment odds accordingly.
 We’ve taken five times the amount of bets on him failing to see out his full term than on him doing so.”

 Since the original odds went up, Ladbrokes added a new suite of bets.
 Gamblers can now wager on which year Trump will leave office.
 Options include 2021, which is when he would leave if he loses the 2020 election, and terrifyingly, “2025 or later.”